 Keep your home safe this Guy Fawkes Night with our tips

 With the cover of darkness, loud noises and the certainty of lots of empty homes, it’s easy to see why Bonfire Night is appealing to thieves.
-Burglary claims can be up to 21% higher than other nights as criminals target this time of year, so it’s important to know how to keep your home safe.
+Our data shows that, on average, claims for theft on Bonfire night are 7% higher than the rest of the month of November, so it's important to know how to keep your home safe.

 Top tips on keeping your home secure this Bonfire Night